-Tort Fund: Used to fund expenses for tort judgment and settlement, liability, security, workers' compensation, unemployment insurance, and risk management.
+Tort Fund: Used to collect tort fund revenue received from a special property tax earmarked to fund expenses related to tort judgment and settlement, liability, security, workers' compensation, unemployment insurance and risk management.
 The monies in this fund, including interest earned on the assets of this fund, should be used only for the purposes authorized under the Tort Immunity Act.

-Total Classrooms: Refers to the number of classroom spaces (located within a permanent non-leased building) designed to be used as classrooms regardless of current use, including science labs, art rooms, resource rooms, and special education rooms, but excluding spaces not designed as classrooms, such as offices, lunchrooms, libraries, gymnasia, and auditoria.
+Total Classrooms: Refers to the number of classroom spaces (located within a permanent non-leased building) designed to be used as classrooms regardless of current use, including science labs, art rooms, resource rooms and special education rooms, but excluding spaces not designed as classrooms, such as offices, lunchrooms, libraries, gymnasia and auditoria.

-Turnaround School: A reformation model for underperforming schools that begins with new leadership, new teachers and staff with many of them trained to teach in urban schools, new curriculum, additional after-school programs and newly renovated facilities.
+Turnaround School: An underperforming school participating in a reformation model that begins with new leadership, new teachers and staff - with many of them trained to teach in urban schools - new curriculum, additional after-school programs and newly renovated facilities.
 The same students return in the fall to the same school, with a new climate focused on success for every student.